Sadanaharsh/apnacollege_demo/README.md

 # apnacollege_demo
-This is my learning repositry
+This is my learning repositry.
+Author - Harsh Sadana